dhiraj1site/bmo-assessment-task/Answers-to-technical-questions.md

 # Time Spent
-1. I spent about 8 hours completing this task.
+1. I spent about 8-10 hours completing this task.
+If I had more time
 - I would add an instant search functionality (show results as typed), and make a much better user interface.
 - I would utizilize other open Library APIs such as Search inside API to provide a better and functional user experience.
 - Add parameters to allow search by author, search by text, search by query